setten/GW100/README.md

 -------
 scripts for postprocessing

-the jupyter notebook can be used to convert a simle text file format of a data set into json format for an example see https://github.com/setten/GW100/blob/master/scripts/test_data/TM_GW_qzvp.txt
+The jupyter notebook can be used to convert a simple text file format of a data set into json format.
+For an example see https://github.com/setten/GW100/blob/master/scripts/test_data/TM_GW_qzvp.txt

 pages